mikelbrierly/command-line/README.md

 > `touch` is a command used to create files!
 You have a lot of power with `touch`, because you can add any extension you like to files you create, such power!

-_When you are creating your file, make sure that your filename has no spaces in it, as the command line will interpret "luke" and "skywalker" as two separate commands if there is a space._
+_When you are creating your file, make sure that your filename has no spaces in it, as the command line will interpret "luke" and "skywalker" as two separate files to create if there is a space_

 ---